Skip to main content

 Induced Pluripotent Stem Cells (iPSCs)

-iPSCs are derived from mature cells in the body, like skin or blood, and can be reprogrammed back into very young cells enabling them to grow into a determined cell type, like neurons.
+iPSCs are derived from mature cells in the body, like skin or blood, and can be reprogrammed back into very young cells enabling them to grow into a determined cell lines, like neurons.
 This allows them to be used as tools for testing and research purposes.

 International Angelman Syndrome Research Council (INSYNC)